genomicscafe/zero-to-python/README.md

 ## About this course

-This course introduces {info on what this course introduces}
+This course introduces {info on what this course introduces}...

+Glamour shot

+Pre-requisites for this course include {info on pre-requisites}.

+Learning goals for this course include {info on learning goals}.

 ## Learning Objectives